Association and Consolidation: Evolutionary Memory-Enhanced Incremental Multi-View Clustering: Experiments

-To investigate the effect of latent space dimension, we conducted experiments by varying the parameter $m$ in the range of $[5,10,20,30,50]$.
-From Figure \ref{m}, we can observe that MemEvo exhibits significant robustness to dimensional changes and maintains stable performance across a wide range.
+\textbf{Sensitivity analysis of $m$.} To investigate the impact of the latent space dimension, we conducted experiments by varying the parameter $m$ in the range of $[5,10,20,30,50]$.
+From Figure \ref{m}, we can observe that EMIMC exhibits significant robustness to dimensional changes and maintains stable performance across a wide range.
+In our experiment, we set $m=50$ for all datasets.